InfinitySamurai/resume/projects.md

 * Takes in a Latex template and pay data spreadsheet
 * Generates payslips for all staff on today's date/given date

+### Reverse Polish Notation Calculator

+* A js implementation of a reverse polish notation calculator
+* Uses typescript
+* Uses Hapi to run a server with API endpoints to provide an interface
+* Has full testing coverage using Mocha and Chai
+* Uses gulp to fully automate testing, building, cleaning, and server running

 ### Spin to Win

 * Web based incremental game